 Gold was the executive chef at Leatherby’s Café Rouge in Costa Mesa and left to open a restaurant in Sherman Oaks last year.
 That space fell through and his rep turned him on to the Hatfield’s space.
 “For me, and for what I do, it is the perfect size,” says Gold.
 “I always wanted an intimate space, one where I can converse with the guests and make them feel at home.
 Also, in these tough times, the idea of filling a 50-seat restaurant on a nightly basis instead of 100 seats, was appealing.”

-Gold decided to honor his grandmother by naming Eva Restaurant (and his daughter) in her honor.
+Gold honors his grandmother by naming Eva Restaurant (and his daughter) in her honor.
 “The idea behind Eva is it is my home!,” he says.
 “It is a small and intimate space.
 We want to create an environment of warmth and energy.
 We envision family, friends, neighbors, and meeting new friends.
 We want to be be approachable on all levels.
 This includes our menu pricing, as well as our wine list, which everything will be available by the glass.
 A small space means lower overhead, which will enable us to budget for a higher percent food cost.”

 The seasonal menu will be limited to 6 first courses, 6 main courses and 4 desserts, depending on market finds.
 Gold plans to entice people to order the tasting menu by showcasing the menu’s ingredients in a glass refrigerated box right in the dining room. “”You might see, Japanese beef, bluefin belly, geoduck, turbot, razor clam, game, truffle, etc….the menu will change frequently!”
 Expect options like a broth of matsutake mushroom with shellfish, crispy pig ear and ginger: Chatham Bay cod with seawater glaze, tomato compote, broccoli flowers, and chorizo: duck loin with porcini, apricot, Indian spice and farro; and ravioli of burrata, the milk of corn, summer truffles and buttered bread.